-In the age of the smartphone, where an endless stream of distraction awaits us menacingly in our pockets, managing our time is increasingly becoming more challenging.
+In the age of the smartphone, where an endless stream of distractions awaits us menacingly in our pockets, managing our time is increasingly becoming more challenging.
 And there are a whole lot of time management techniques out there to make us more productive, but one stands out: The Covey Time Management Matrix by Stephen Covey.

 This tool is particularly useful for better focusing our attention on the to-do list items that matter and ultimately increasing the long-term success of our businesses.
 Think prioritized list making, personal productivity, the seven habits of highly effective people, and managing all the most urgent things in our lives.
 Let's dive in.

-What is the Matrix?
+What is the time management matrix?

 The best way to familiarize yourself with Covey's Time Management Matrix is to take a look.
 Here's what the four quadrants of time management look like, built across two axes:

-Quadrant 1: Important and Urgent
+Quadrant 1: Important and urgent